 This phase focused on community engagement to create a concept and select a preferred site for a Veterans Memorial for the City of Tualatin.
 This phase has been completed.
-The accompanying diagram details tasks completed in this phase and is shown for informational purposes only.
+The accompanying diagram details tasks completed in this phase.
 A detailed summary of Phase 1 outcomes and their relevance to this Phase 2 project can be found in the next chapter.